Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is Chromatic Aberration (CA).

 Transverse Chromatic Aberration appears as sharp color fringing.
 It’s alongside high contrast edges of a dark or bright area.

-The color fringes are complementary colours along opposite edges.
+The color fringes are complementary colors along opposite edges.
 Left side green, right side red, and so on.

 Stepping down your lens does not correct TCA.